FirmwGuy/CEP/docs/L0_KERNEL/L0-ALGORITHMS.md

 ---

-## 6) Serialization & streaming (chunked wire format)
+## 6) Serialization & streaming (flat wire format)

 **Why it exists.** CEP streams cells across processes/storage in a way that (a) is self‑describing and resynchronizable, (b) preserves path identity, (c) handles large payloads incrementally, and (d) restores proxies via library callbacks.

 **What it does.**

-* **Writer (emitter).** `cep_serialization_emit_cell` writes:
+* **Writer (emitter).** `cep_flat_stream_emit_cell` writes:

-  1. a **control header** chunk with magic/version/options (`cep_serialization_header_write`),
+  1. a **control header** record with magic/version/options (`cep_flat_stream_header_write`),
-  2. a **manifest** with the DT path + flags describing the cell’s type and whether it has data/proxy,
+  2. a **manifest** record with the DT path + flags describing the cell’s type and whether it has data/proxy,
-  3. a **data descriptor** (VALUE/DATA) either inline or as separate **blob** chunks if the payload exceeds a blob limit, and
+  3. a **data descriptor** (VALUE/DATA) either inline or as separate **blob** records if the payload exceeds a blob limit, and
-  4. a **control** chunk marking end of transaction.
-The emitter enforces monotonically increasing `(transaction, sequence)` in chunk ids so readers can sanity‑check streams and resume at boundaries .
+  4. a **frame trailer** record marking end of transaction.
+The emitter keeps record ordering deterministic so readers can sanity‑check streams and resume at boundaries.
 * **Reader (ingest/commit state machine).**

-  * `cep_serialization_reader_ingest` validates each chunk, reorders nothing, and **stages** manifests, data headers, blobs, and library snapshots in a per‑transaction structure.
-For chunked data it allocates a buffer of the final size and copies each slice at the declared offset; hashes are verified against `(dt,size,payload)`.
+  * `cep_flat_stream_reader_ingest` validates each record, reorders nothing, and **stages** manifests, data headers, blobs, and library snapshots in a per-frame structure.
+For blob data it allocates a buffer of the final size and copies each slice at the declared offset; hashes are verified against `(dt,size,payload)`.
-  * When a **control** chunk arrives, `commit` applies all staged changes: it materializes nodes at the path (creating intermediate dictionaries when necessary), writes payloads, and calls proxy restore hooks for library‑backed cells.
+  * When the **trailer** arrives, `commit` applies all staged changes: it materializes nodes at the path (creating intermediate dictionaries when necessary), writes payloads, and calls proxy restore hooks for library‑backed cells.
 Only successful commits mutate the tree; otherwise the reader is failed/reset.
-The apply code respects existing types and replaces payloads with correct destructors .
+The apply code respects existing types and replaces payloads with correct destructors.

 **Where it lives.**
-All emitter/reader algorithms, chunk format, and integrity checks (hashes, path, sequencing) are in the serialization module; cell/path helpers are used extensively from the cell layer .
+All emitter/reader algorithms, record format, and integrity checks (hashes, path, sequencing) are in the serialization module; cell/path helpers are used extensively from the cell layer.

 ---